CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-6.md

 * The **Project Details** section shows read-only subscription and resource group values because Azure Arc extensions are deployed under the same Azure subscription and resource group of the connected cluster on which they're installed.
 * The **Event Grid extension Name** is the name of the extension as it will be installed in your Azure Arc Cluster Resource.
 This must be unique across all extensions in your Azure Arc enabled Kubernetes Cluster.
-* The **Release namespace** is the namespace in your Azure Arc enabled Kubernetes Cluster in which you want to deploy your Azure Event Grid resources.
+* The **Release namespace** is the namespace in your Azure Arc enabled Kubernetes Cluster in which you want to deploy your Event Grid resources.
 * The **Service type** relates to the type of Kubernetes Service that you want to use to expose the Event Grid resources.
 Only ClusterIP is supported during the preview, which means we'll only be able to call that service from within the cluster, unless we expose it through an ingress point or some other means.
 * The **Static IP** is used to map a custom domain for the event grid to an ingress point into the cluster.
 I used the Public IP address for my Azure Kubernetes Service (AKS) cluster.
 * The **Storage class name** may be quite an involved explanation.
 But in a nutshell, this is the name of the storage class on your Kubernetes cluster that you wish to use.
 This will vary depending upon how you're running your cluster (e.g. Azure Kubernetes Service (AKS), Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE) or some kind of bring your own solution).
 You may need to research which storage classes are available for your cluster, but this is [well-defined for AKS](https://docs.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes).
 I'll be using ``azurefile``.